kasuganosoras/zerodream_parking/README.md

 - Restart your server, the script will automatically create the database table
 - Restart your server again

+---

+## Custom API

+All the code related to the framework or balance system is in the `client/api.lua` and `server/api.lua` file, you can modify it to fit your needs.

+By default, I have added the ESX support, you can change the framework type in `config.lua` to `esx` to enable it.

 ----

 ## Legal